aaleino/todoman/README.md

 11.12.2021:

 Support for space and 'e' -key.
 Pressing space one time will highlight one task/note for movement.
-The second press will swap the note at the current highlight location with the previously highlighted one.
+The second press will move the note below the current highlight location.
 Pressing 'e' allows editing the task/note.

 5.12.2021: